Skip to contents

 Details

-An epi_archive contains a data table DT, of class data.table from the data.table package, with (at least) the following columns:
+An epi_archive contains a data.table object DT (from the {data.table} package), with (at least) the following columns:

 • version: the time value specifying the version for each row of measurements.
 For example, if in a given row the version is January 15, 2022 and time_value is January 14, 2022, then this row contains the measurements of the data for January 14, 2022 that were available one day later.